Moonlight Ski & Snowshoe Dinner Tours

 Alley Loop Marathon

-The 26th annual Alley Loop Nordic Marathon is scheduled for February 4, 2012.
+The 31st annual Alley Loop Nordic Marathon is scheduled for February 4th, 2017.
 This event is not only the highest-altitude Nordic marathon in the United States, it also reflects the athletic and free-spirited nature of Crested Butte.
-This American Birkebeiner qualifying race, Colorado Cup Series Race, and Crested Butte's largest costume party, starts and finishes in the heart of Crested Butte's Elk Avenue, one of Colorado’s largest National Historic Districts.
-The race winds its way through streets, alleyways and the extensive Nordic trail system located on the outskirts of this historic mining town.
+This American Birkebeiner qualifier, with a twist… the Alley Loop is also Crested Butte’s largest costume party and one of the biggest nordic ski races in the state of Colorado.
+The Alley Loop’s unique course starts and finishes in the heart of downtown Crested Butte.
+In between, it meanders through snow-lined alleys, behind false-fronted stores and restaurants, over footbridges and alongside residences.
+The course then heads out to the immaculately groomed nordic trails located on the outskirts of this historic mining town.

 Mardi Gras in Colorado?
 It's not as outlandish as it may seem.
 While traditional Mardi Gras celebratory bashes will be plentiful, Crested Butte is celebrating this traditional French holiday in its own special way again this year.
 Skiers and snowboarders and carnival lovers alike are invited to join the fun in Crested Butte during Mardi Gras, as the town prepares to send off Fat Tuesday with a bang.